What is the NIST CSF?

 NIST CSF overview

-The CSF contains three key components: the core, implementation tiers, and profiles.
+The CSF contains three key components: the corse, the implementation tiers and the profiles.

 The core is a set of activities, outcomes, and references that detail approaches to aspects of cybersecurity.
 The core has four elements: functions, categories, subcategories, and informative references.